-The following twelve California English-language arts academic content standards from the Literary Response and Analysis strand are assessed on the CAHSEE by 20 test questions and are represented in this booklet by 49 released test questions.
+The following twelve California English-language arts academic content standards from the Literary Response and Analysis strand are assessed on the CAHSEE and are represented in this booklet by 38 released test questions.
 These questions represent only a few of the ways in which these standards may be assessed on the CAHSEE.